Tornadoes of 2011: September 3–7 (Tropical Storm Lee)

+September 20 (Greece)

+A likely waterspout made landfall and struck Vlycho on the island of Lefkada, capsizing and damaging numerous boats in the harbor and boatyard and causing extensive damage along the waterfront.
+The storm lasted roughly ten minutes and resulted in one fatality, a French tourist drowned after his boat overturned during the event.
+Multiple local outlets published video and next-day damage photos from the scene.
+This tornado never received an official rating.

 October

-There were 24 tornadoes reported in the United States in October, of which 23 were confirmed.

-October 2 (South Africa)
+October 2–3 (South Africa)

-Two tornadoes occurred in South Africa on October 2, one in the Free State and one in the East Rand, Gauteng.
-Several homes were destroyed, and two people were killed in the township of Duduza.

-October 13

-Several tornadoes touched down in central Virginia on October 13 as a result of low-topped supercells that developed in the area.
-The most severe damage was in New Kent County where an elementary school was heavily damaged.
-Several houses were also damaged.
-Houses were also damaged in Louisa County.
-One other tornado took place near Dumfries, Virginia along Interstate 95 at the peak of rush hour, but no severe damage was reported.
-In total, five tornadoes were confirmed.

-October 18

-At least three tornadoes touched down in Florida late on October 18.
-Dozens of homes were damaged in Broward County by a tornado with winds of 120 mph, which left a damage path more than a mile long and half a mile wide.
-A second tornado with wind speeds of 85 mph struck Indiantown, and a third tornado with winds up to 65 mph caused major damage to a home in Indiro.
+On October 2, a strong and deadly F2 tornado struck Duduza, East Rand, Gauteng, in the early evening.
+The South African Weather Service surveyed the damage and rated it F2; hundreds of homes were destroyed or severely damaged.
+One fatality was reported along with over one hundred fifty injuries.
+Despite the F2 rating from the SAWS, AfriWX, a private weather compilation site, lists the event as F4 in its historical summary of South African tornadoes.
+However, this source does not cite an official re-analysis by SAWS.
+Given the absence of an official upgrade, most contemporaneous government and relief reporting references the F2 assessment by SAWS.

+The following day on October 3rd, a strong F2 tornado hit Ficksburg, Free State, killing one and injuring dozens while damaging over a hundred houses.

 November

-There were 60 tornadoes reported in the United States in November, of which 46 were confirmed.

-November 7–8
+November 7–8 (United States)

-A series of tornadoes touched down across the south-central United States, particularly Texas, Oklahoma, and Louisiana, on November 7 and 8 as a storm system tracked across the region.
+A series of tornadoes transpired across the south-central United States, particularly Texas, Oklahoma, and Louisiana, on November 7 and 8 as a storm system tracked across the region.
 A total of 21 tornadoes were confirmed across the region, causing sporadic damage.
 One of the tornadoes was rated as an EF4, destroying the Oklahoma State University agronomy research station near Tipton, Oklahoma, the first F4 or EF4 tornado in Oklahoma in the month of November since records began in 1950.
 Most of the tornadoes, however, remained in very rural areas, mainly impacting trees and forested areas.
-No injuries reported with the tornadoes.
+No injuries were reported with the tornadoes.